Purpose of the youth exchange program?

 Do I have to be from a Lions’ family to participate in the Lions Youth Exchange Program?

-No. The Lions International Youth Exchange Program is open to anyone between the ages of 15 ½ to 19 years of age.
+No. The Lions International Youth Exchange Program is open to anyone between the ages of 15 ½ to 21 years of age.
 Our only requirement is that the person be of good character, be mature enough to travel and live away from home, and is willing to live with a host family or families for the required period of time.
+If you are from Northern California going on our Japanese program you will fly down to LAX at no extra charge to fly with our group.
+If you wish to go to a European country, you will fly out of San Francisco directly to your European country, as this is not a group departure.
+Your flight tickets will be printed by our youth exchange travel agent.
 We accept students from all over the United States, particularly those who wish to participate in our Japanese program.
 If you are from a state other than California and wish to go to Japan there will be an additional charge to fly you from your home state to join our group leaving from Los Angeles International Airport.
+You must make your own arrangements to be put up the night before your departure to Japan.
+You must also have made arrangements to be escorted to LAX for your departing flight to Japan as we do not have that ability.
 There will be no extra charge to fly you directly from your home state to one of our European countries, as this is not a group departure.
-Your flight tickets will be printed by our youth exchange travel agent.

 How old do I have to be to participate in the Lions Youth Exchange Program?

 Japan will accept our students at 15 ½ years of age.
 You will fly internationally as a group and most often with a chaperon.
 Typically Europe prefers our students to be at least 17 years old as you will not be flying as a group.